dakoop/vistrails-mta-example/README.md

 Installation
 ------------

-This example is available in the [VisTrails repository](http://github.com/vistrails/vistrails) and will be available in future releases.
+This example will soon be available in the [VisTrails repository](http://github.com/vistrails/vistrails) and will also be included in future releases.
 These instructions are provided for users that wish to explore the example with the current (as of 2/5/2014) release (2.1.1).
 You will need [VisTrails 2.1.1](http://www.vistrails.org/index.php/Downloads/) for this example.
 The vistrail is mta.vt, but because it uses new and revised VisTrails packages, this repository also contains those three VisTrails packages:

 1. HTTP
 2. tabledata